2sic/2sxc-content-app/readme.md

   * also use new `MyView.Settings` (req. v17)
 * v17.0x 2024-04
   * Updated everything to strong typed

-TODO: @2dm

-* SYNC FIELD names EMail vs Mail
+  * Streamlined field names, always use EMail (prev. one had Mail for the same info)